How to write a computer repair business plan

 Your business plan’s success will depend on the quality of your research.
 Whether you use a template or write a business plan from scratch, areas of focus should include:

-Your business plan should disclose the legal structure of your company: sole proprietorship, partnership (if you have two or more owners), limited liability company (LLC), or corporation (either S or C version).
+Your business plan should disclose the legal structure of your company: sole proprietorship, partnership (if you have two or more owners), limited liability company (LLC), or corporation (either S corp or C corp).

 Sole proprietorships and partnerships are the easiest and cheapest business structures because they don’t involve setting up a legal entity.
 But they do expose you to more financial risks if you are sued.